VanithaReddy32/Playwright_CertificationExam/README.md

-Install required dependencies - npm init playwright@latest
+Install  dependencies - npm init playwright@latest

 use the command to run the scenarios - npx playwright test